Mizen Head – How To Visit Ireland’s Most Southern Point

 • Lastly, there is limited access to paths after 3-30pm.

-Things to Do in the Surrounding Area
+Other things to do in the Surrounding Area

+Explore Nearby Towns: Take some time to explore nearby towns such as Goleen, Schull, and Skibbereen.
 These charming coastal villages offer quaint shops, cafes, restaurants, and galleries, allowing you to experience the local culture and famous Irish hospitality.

 Kevin drinking a Pint of Stout in County Cork Mizen Head - Visit Ireland's Most Southerly Tip Now Happy Irish Wanderers